adammark/Markup.js/README.md

 // "Hello!
 My name is JOHN DOE!"
 ```

-You can even pipe entire includes, like so:
+You can even pipe the output of the included template, like so:

 ``` javascript
 var template = "Hello! {{greeting|upcase}}";